 If your leaderboards aren’t easily accessible to your team, they’ll never bother to look for them.
 Instead of burying gamification inside a desktop application, make it visible to everyone in the organization.
 Display your leaderboards on TVs in your office.
 Include the information on a mobile app so they can check progress when they’re in the field.
 When leaderboards are at your team’s fingertips, it’s much easier for your reps to remain engaged with and focused on their goals.

 4. Offer the right rewards

 Whether it’s President’s Club or simple bragging rights, your first order of business before creating incentives is to ask what your team really wants.
 Are they motivated by quota retirement?
 By monetary rewards?
 By extra time off?
 Don’t assume that money is always the top motivation for sales team behaviors.
 Take the time to find out what drives your team, and after you know the answer, socialize rewards and make them visible to keep your team’s eye on the prize.

 5. Celebrate–don’t punish

 While leaderboards may be an easy way to identify coaching opportunities for team members who aren’t performing well, be mindful of how you display scores.
 Gamification loses its impact once it’s used as “public shaming” for those who are falling behind.
 Celebrate the success of high performers in public, but keep the scores of your lowest performers confined to private coaching sessions.
 In doing so, you’ll retain the excitement and competitive spirit of your gamification program without discouraging or belittling team members who need some extra help.

 6. Compare “apples to apples”

+If you have multiple office locations or segmented teams, consider creating a separate leaderboard for each group.
 Your team will work hardest when they compare themselves to their peers they work alongside every day.
 To increase buy-in and promote participation, promote friendly competition within distinct teams or regions.